CallanVass/Internal-Hiring-App-Front-End/README.md

 - Account Creation Feature:

 This will allow admins to create accounts for users (employees) or other admin users.
 This priveledge will only be granted to admins so as to prevent standard users from creating accounts.
-Admins will have to enter a few bare details about the user before account creation, such as: Name, Email, Department.
+Admins will have to enter a few essential details about the user before account creation, such as: Name, Email, Department, Job Title.

 **(Strictly Nice To Have)**